monick96/hombanking-java/README.md

 - Java code to create an Account controller that returns all accounts and a particular account.
 - A web page that shows the information of the account and the list of transactions of the same.

+# Task4
+The objectives of this task3 were:
+- Create the Loan entity and the repository
+- Create the test data
+- Test automatic REST services
+- Create the ClientLoan entity and the repository
+- Modify the account view to show loans